-Elastic Load Balancing automatically distributes incoming application traffic across multiple Amazon EC2 instances.
+Elastic Load Balancing automatically distributes incoming application traffic across multiple Amazon EC2 instances in the cloud.
 It enables you to achieve greater levels of fault tolerance in your applications, seamlessly providing the required amount of load balancing capacity needed to distribute application traffic.

 Achieve higher levels of fault tolerance for your applications by using Elastic Load Balancing to automatically route traffic across multiple instances and multiple Availability Zones.
 Elastic Load Balancing ensures that only healthy Amazon EC2 instances receive traffic by detecting unhealthy instances and rerouting traffic across the remaining healthy instances.
 If all of your EC2 instances in one Availability Zone are unhealthy, and you have set up EC2 instances in multiple Availability Zones, Elastic Load Balancing will route traffic to your healthy EC2 instances in those other zones.